How does Optimole count the number of visits?

-If you monitor the visits of your website with Google Analytics - data might be similar in some cases, however, for accurate data we recommend you to check your server logs and count the unique ip+ user data (your hosting provider can guide you more on how to find those).
+If you monitor the visits to your website with Google Analytics - data might be similar in some cases; however, for accurate data, we recommend you check your server logs and count the unique IP + user data (your hosting provider can guide you more on how to find those).

 Our plans all have generous allowances for visits according to their tier.

-- Starter plan can optimize images for 50,000 monthly visits
+- Starter plan can optimize images for 40,000 monthly visits.

-Finding the right plan is easy, and you won’t be a victim of any miscalculations.
+- Finding the right pricing plan is easier, and you won’t face any miscalculations.

-We believe this new measurement will give you more confidence to make changes to your site without worrying about optimizations and bandwidth.
+- You can freely use more images and larger sizes without concerns about running out of optimization capacity or bandwidth.
+We believe this measurement will give you more confidence to make changes to your site without worrying about optimizations and bandwidth.

-It’s clear and aligns with the other analytics you are tracking.
-Your user numbers are the most important number for you and our measure helps you track your usage as part of your site-wide tracking.
+- It’s clear and aligns with the other analytics you are tracking.
+Using Optimole usage statistics, we track the number of website visitors, which can help you track your usage as part of your site-wide tracking.

-Optimole also excludes known bots and crawlers, however, it could happen that your metrics were affected by an unknown bot or crawler, in such case please contact us and we will investigate.
+Optimole also excludes known bots and crawlers; however, it could happen that your metrics were affected by an unknown bot or crawler; In such a case, please contact us, and we will investigate.

-To summarize, in most cases the number of unique visitors that you see in Optimole's dashboard is greater than you will see in Google Analytics, as explained above this happens because when another site or services like a bot, plugin, or API is consuming partial content from your site (but not loading a full page), this counts as a unique visitor in Optimole while it doesn't count as a pageview in Google Analytics.
+To summarize, in most cases, the number of unique visitors that you see in Optimole's dashboard is greater than you will see in Google Analytics; as explained above this happens because when another site or service like a bot, plugin, or API is consuming partial content from your site (but not loading a full page), this counts as a unique visitor in Optimole while it doesn't count as a pageview in Google Analytics.